You don't have to complete all the modules in this section before moving on to Bronze.

 Resources for learning how to code.

-Options for running your language of choice.
+Options for running your language of choice online.

-Learn about the basic data types needed for competitive programming.
+Overview of the basic data types needed for competitive programming.

 Input & Output